jxerome/simple-data-viewer/README.md

     SRC=$(pwd)
     cd ~/tmp
-    tar xzvf $SRC/target/data-viewer-1.0.tar.gz
+    tar xzvf $SRC/target/simple-data-viewer-1.0.tar.gz

 ## Run the appplication

-To run the application execute the `dw` script in `bin` dir.
+To run the application execute the `sdw` script in `bin` dir.
 Provides it with a list of SQLite files.

-    ./dw my-data1.db my-data2.db
+    ./sdw my-data1.db my-data2.db

-`dw` will launch a web server on port 8080 and open your default browser on the page.
+`sdw` will launch a web server on port 8080 and open your default browser on the page.

  You can change the default port with option `-p`.